seanpmaxwell/overnight/README.md

 * Define a base route using a @Controller decorator.
 * @Get, @Post, @Put, and @Delete decorators to convert controller methods into Express routes.
 * @Middleware decorator.
+* Decorators also work with arrow functions set as class properties.
 * Server superclass to initialize ExpressJS server and setup controllers.
 * Json-Web-Token management.
 * Easy to configure logging tool.
 * Master repo includes a sample application, if you want to practice with an API calling tool such as Postman.
 * Allows for adding your own custom Router classes if you don't want to use the standard express Router.
-* Decorators also work with arrow functions set as class properties.
+* Compatible when transpiling to either es5 or es6.
 * Fully type safe :)